influxdata/telegraf/docs/CONFIGURATION.md

   the name of the input).

 - **name_prefix**: Specifies a prefix to attach to the measurement name.
+  If the prefix does not start with a `+` sign, directly overwrites the prefix setting of the metric, otherwise appends it to the front of the prefixed name.

 - **name_suffix**: Specifies a suffix to attach to the measurement name.
+  If the suffix does not start with a `+` sign, directly overwrites the suffix setting of the metric, otherwise appends it to the back of the suffixed name.

 - **tags**: A map of tags to apply to a specific input's measurements.